goddessanime/Legal/polices/privacy.md

-If you have questions or comments about your privacy rights, you may email us at withervt@gmail.om.
+If you have questions or comments about your privacy rights, you may email us at withervt@gmail.com.